Donors and Volunteers

 CLERICAL SUPPORT (BASIC AND ADVANCED)

-Many departments utilize volunteers in their offices.
+Many departments utilize volunteers in their administrative offices.
 The Volunteer Services Department offers two levels of office assignments.
 The basic level clerical support role includes non-technical duties such as filing, stuffing envelopes, labeling, and assisting with inventory.
 The advanced clerical support role provides office assistance such as data entry, copying, or scanning, which require computer skills.
 Both of these roles require individuals who possess excellent communication and organization skills.
 Assignments are available weekdays only.

 - The Auxiliary Thrift Shop located on Park Road in West Hartford.
 Hours are Wednesday through Saturday, 10 a.m. to 4 p.m.
 Proceeds from the shop benefit the projects of the Auxiliary.

 Waiting room volunteers convey information to the people in the waiting room regarding the status of their loved one.
 They keep individuals in the waiting room company while they are waiting.
 Waiting room volunteers must be outgoing, empathetic and able to communicate effectively.
+We currently have positions open in our Emergency Department as well as our Surgery Suite.

 NEAG COMPREHENSIVE CANCER CENTER